santa-teresa-costa-rica

 Shuttle services are also available to Santa Teresa.
 From San Jose a shared shuttle costs around $65 USD per adult with Interbus.

-Santa Teresa is a place where you will easily forget the time and do things a bit slower than normally.
+Santa Teresa is a place where you will easily forget the time and do things a bit slower than normal.
 Although it is not located on an island, but peninsula, you can really feel the island vibes here.
-Besides surfing and sunbathing on the beaches in Santa Teresa you can also explore a National Park and waterfall close to Santa Teresa.
+Besides taking surf lessons, and sunbathing on the beaches in Santa Teresa, you can also explore a National Park and waterfall close to Santa Teresa.

 Surf the waves at Santa Teresa

 Santa Teresa is a very popular destination in Costa Rica for surfing.
-With consistent waves all year round, you can go to this surf town whenever you want.
+With plenty of surf school, it is the ideal spot for surf lessons.
+With consistent waves all year round, you can surf in Santa Teresa any time of the year.
 However, keep in mind that during rainy season the waves can be a bit choppy.
 The two most heavy rain months are September and October.
-You can basically surf anywhere along the coast of Santa Teresa, but there are a few favourite spots amongst surfers.
+You can basically surf anywhere along the coast of Santa Teresa, but there are a few favorite spots among surfers.

 Playa Santa Teresa